samruddhidev/keystroke_dynamics/README.md

-# keystroke_dynamics
-Behavioral biometric authentication using keystroke dynamics, built with Python and Tkinter.

 # 🔐 Keystroke Dynamics Authentication System

 A Python-based user authentication system that uses **Keystroke Dynamics** to verify users based on their unique typing behavior.